mzmarcon/gcn_fingerprinting/README.md

-# gcn_fingerprinting
+# GCN Fingerprinting
-Siamese GCNs for performing subject fingerprinting on ACERTA project data.
+Application of Siamese Graph Convolutional Networks for a subject fingerprinting task on data from the ACERTA project.